pigfrown/whitefire-fpga-metrics/README.md

 e.g. for exporting metrics for 3 instances of tokenminer `tokenminer-metrics -m hashrates1.log hashrates2.log hashrates3.log`

-Once tokenminer-metrics is launched you can check it is working by going to 127.0.0.1:9090 in your web browser on the miner, or by going to $IP:9090 from elsewhere in your local network (where $IP is the local IP of your mining box). metrics.
+Once the metric exporter is launched you can check it is working by going to 127.0.0.1:9090 in your web browser on the miner, or by going to $IP:9090 from elsewhere in your local network (where $IP is the local IP of your mining box). metrics.

-You can check other options with `tokenminer-metrics -h`, notably the -c option to tag card stats with custom labels (e.g. bcu1, bcu2, cvp1, etc).
+You can check other options with `tokenminer-metrics -h` or `rb4-metrics -h`, notably the -c option to tag card stats with custom labels (e.g. bcu1, bcu2, cvp1, etc).
 By default metrics are exported in cardX format. (e.g. card1, card2, card3, etc)